antriv/NOAA_Fish_Detection/README.md

     --pathIMG <dir_path>/Project_NOAA_imerit/outimg/

 4. This will produce a csv file for each video.
-The last column of the csv file will be set to "moving" for all rows as a default.
+The last column of each csv file will be set to "moving" for all rows as a default.

 ## Tracking Objects
 1. For this step, make sure that a csv is created from either running fish detection for multiple or single video